umguec/Chalearn-LAP-Inpainting-Competition-Track-3---WCCI-2018/starting-kit/README.md

 **training-demo.ipynb** shows how to train a model by reconstructing training fingerprint images.
 **validation-demo.ipynb** shows how to use a trained model to reconstruct validation fingerprint images.

+Finally, we provide a sample submission file that can be used used as a reference for real submissions: **sample.zip**